regexyl/notes/Learning advanced programming concepts better.md

 # Scratchpad

-- This article is targeted towards the learning of programming concepts which analyzes existing code
+- This article is targeted towards the learning of programming concepts which analyzes existing code and attempts to understand why they're implemented the way they are.
 - There are different mediums to learn programming concepts:
 	- video
 		- Pros: